studiomitte/slide-menu/README.md

 </ul>
 ```

-Foldable Submenus will only fold open to the left/right side if the window width is bigger than `minWidthFold`.
+Foldable Submenus will only fold open to the left/right side if the window width is bigger than the configured `minWidthFold`.

 ### Additonal Content Within the Menu